 - It is each student’s responsibility to ensure that the courses he or she is registered in are appropriate for the stated admission requirements for future program choices.

 - Successful completion of the GASK certificate does not guarantee admission into another post-secondary program.

 - Each educational institution determines its own admission requirements.
-If you plan to attend any college other than Durham College or a university, please ensure that courses taken meet its admission requirements.
+If you plan to attend any other college or plan to continue your studies at a university, please ensure that courses taken meet that institution’s admission requirements.